AvivC/RibbonLang/README.md

 ### The main traits of Ribbon:

-* Everything is an expression - including classes and functions.
-You can give them names by assigning them to variables
+* Multi-paradigm: has classes and methods alongside closures and first class functions
-* Full support for closures
+* Everything is an expression - including classes and functions
-* Flexible module system, including support for native C extension modules
+* Extensible through the C extension system
 * Minimal syntax, no ceremony or boilerplate
-* 2D graphics programming supported out of the box via a standard library module (wrapping the native SDL library)
+* 2D graphics programming supported out of the box via a standard library module
 * Comprehensive test suite for the interpreter

 ### How to install Ribbon: